0kashi/temp/README.md

   - Select the owner of the case
   - Select "OpenShift Dedicated" for Product
   - Select the desired case type
-  - Fill in the remaiming filed with AS MUCH DETAIL AS POSSIBLE
+  - Fill in the remaiming filed with as much detail as possible
-  - Reccomended: If you have a file to attach select "Attach File".
+  - *Recommended:* If you have a file to attach select "Attach File".
 A screenshot, or log indicitive of the issue will be very helpful
   - Select an accurate severity level (A description of each level appears below the selected option)

 ![Severity](/images/Severity.png)